 In a world that’s moving at an almost alarming speed toward the future, it’s important to slow down and be in the present — and sometimes, in the past.

 At the Harbor History Museum in Gig Harbor, I found my family could do both.
 As one of the most interactive and kid-friendly museums we’ve been to, this was a place where my sons could involve themselves in the present moment with games, hands-on features and noise-makers, while at the same time exploring the rich and varied past of south Puget Sound.

 And best of all?
-Thanks to the renewal of a grant from the city of Gig Harbor, the Harbor History Museum is free to everyone for a third year — through the end of 2020.
+Thanks to the renewal of a grant from the City of Gig Harbor, the Harbor History Museum is free to everyone for a fifth year — through the end of 2022.

 Gig Harbor is also full of friendly people, beautiful views of the historic waterfront and fun shopping.
-We hit the local bookstore, enjoyed a tasty lunch at Kelly’s (free meals for kids on Tuesdays!) and climbed 100 stairs to take in the view, all within walking distance of the museum.
+We hit the local bookstore, enjoyed a tasty lunch at The Gourmet Burger Shop, and climbed 100 stairs to take in the view, all within walking distance of the museum.

 Best of the museum

 1. Grab a gallery game pack.
-This game is designed for kids ages 4–11 and the see-through backpacks (available at the front desk) are filled with fun games and challenges to highlight all the gems of the museum.
-Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot and play a bingo game finding particular items among the museum’s 29,000 artifacts and images.
+This game is designed for kids ages 4–11, and the see-through backpacks (available at the front desk while supplies last) are filled with fun games and challenges to highlight all the gems of the museum.
+Use a magnifying glass to hunt for clues, learn how to tie a seaman’s knot, and play a bingo game finding particular items among the museum’s 29,000 artifacts and images.

-4. Make some noise.
+3. Make some noise.
 With so many options to learn through sound, this was one of my kids’ favorite features.
-Twist knobs to hear the sounds of island roosters (rooster racing is a historic pastime on the Harbor); listen to Twulshootseed, a dialect of Lushootseed, which is part of the larger Salish language group; and play the concertina, an accordion-style instrument that was popular in the 19th century.
+Twist knobs to hear the sounds of island roosters (rooster racing is a historic pastime on the harbor); listen to Twulshootseed, a dialect of Lushootseed, which is part of the larger Salish language group; and play the concertina, an accordion-style instrument that was popular in the 19th century.